 - 2 x 20cm (8in) sandwich tins, base-lined and buttered

-To make the cake: Set the oven to 180°C/350°F/Gas Mark 4.
+To make the chocolate cake: Set the oven to 180°C/350°F/Gas Mark 4.
 Put 1 tbsp of the sugar into a small bowl with the mint and pound together until the sugar is green.
 Cream the butter with the minty sugar and the remaining

 sugar, add the eggs, one at a time, with a little flour, beating well.
 Fold in the rest of the flour sifted with the cocoa.
 Add 125ml (4fl oz) warm water.
 Mix until smooth, and divide between the tins.
 Bake for 25 mins.
 Cool on a wire rack.